 The Ridgewood Education Foundation is an IRC § 501(c)(3) non-profit corporation.
 All contributions are deductible to the fullest extent of the law.

-2020 will likely prove to have been a watershed event for REF, as for the community at large.
+The Covid shutdown in 2020 and beyond has proven to have been a watershed event for REF, as it was for the community at large.
 The intention to provide leading edge, innovative learning in the Ridgewood Public Schools helped put Chromebooks in the hands of each student.
-This benefit proved invaluable in enabling student learning to continue during this extremely challenging time.
+This benefit proved invaluable in enabling student learning to continue during an extremely challenging time.

 As we all move forward, REF is even more committed to raising private funds to support innovative programs at both the classroom and district level .
 Grants applications should meet one or more of the following important criteria:

 That fund broadly focused initiatives that support new technologies, STEAM and other new related curricula;

 That advance the District’s curriculum through the purchase of infrastructure and other equipment needed for innovative learning;